To Whom It May Concern,

 It started with Tom tweaking his back.
 Now, we don’t think you bare any responsibility but if you would kindly arrange for a stretcher to be at the dock tomorrow morning that would be dandy.
 He hasn’t been walking very good.
 So, almost everyday we threw him overboard and let him hang from a rope on the bow so he could stretch his back out.
 He was really coming around but then he got frisky and tried to clean up some berry juice on his hands and knees.
 That set him back and he was really suffering even with the bottle of Alleve and everyone’s valium on board until he discovered that if he rested his head at the foot of the bed rather than the head, he could grab the open hatch rim and pull himself up.
 Of course, the rim was broken in this endeavor, but, I am sure under the circumstances you will let that one go.
 The berry juice, incidentally, was scrubbed up by Pat but it only stained a bit and because we saw other stains on the salon floor, we can only assume that you will consider this average wear and tear.

 We would like to suggest that you get a gauge for the water tanks.
 They caused us a great deal of inconvenience and, and dare I say, pain.
 Most of that centered around the Assassin/Dave/purser/Ray.
 He was showering one evening and the water ran out.
 There he was in the delicate position of having to yell for help in the nude and wait until a remedy could be put in place.
-Being sensitized by the knowledge that you can actually run out of water, he was forever running toward to bow to check the water levels.
+Being sensitized by the knowledge that you can actually run out of water, he was forever running toward the bow to check the water levels.
 Then he would run back and report the status to the crew-in-waiting so they could deliberate for an hour or so before deciding whether more water was needed today, tomorrow, this port or that port.
 But I digress.
 Today he hit his fourth toe (this little piggy has none) and literally bled like a stuffed pig.
 There was blood on the bow, blood on the stern, blood on the side decks.
 Band-aids were applied.
 It’s a good thing Pat brought an emergency kit with gauze etc., or you might have a suit on your hands.
 You really do need to provide a water gauge.
 By the way, we went to great lengths to clean up the blood.
 Hopefully, we got it all.

 We thought you should know that the small bits of blood on the wall of forward cabin port side, are what are left of the mosquitos we had to kill.
 I mean, really, it would be quite helpful if you would spray for bugs.
 On that side of the boat, there was a mosquito killing of 5 or more each night once the Assassin figured out where they were hiding out.
 Now, given that most other passengers had less incidences, we can only assume you may have forgotten to spray that area.
 He even got mosquito blood on his Tilley because he used it to swat at them.
 We certainly hope the blood comes out.